All Episodes

 James represented and affirmed in uniform residential loan applications and related documents that the property would be used, you know, in a second case as a secondary residence when in fact James knew that the property was intended and used as an investment property and not personal occupancy.

-Anyway, federal housing regulator, uh Bill Poulty actually referred James to the Justice Department and suggesting she had committed crimes, including wire fraud, mail fraud, bank fraud, making false statements to a financial institution.
+Anyway, federal housing regulator Bill Pultey actually referred James to the Justice Department and suggesting she had committed crimes including wire fraud, mail fraud, bank fraud, making false statements to a financial institution.

-By the way, if convicted in that under those circumstances, she would face 60 years in prison and up to a two million dollar fine.
+By the way, if convicted, under those circumstances, she would face 60 years in prison and up to a $2 million fine.

-Now I'm not sure where it's gonna go.
+Now, I'm not sure where it's going to go.

-Well, first she she braces to her own defense and denies the allegations.
+Well, first, she races to her own defense and denies the allegations.

 Listen.